openmobilehub/android-omh-maps/README.md

 ### A single codebase, running seamlessly on any device

 For instance, the following screenshots showcase multiple devices with Android, both with GMS and Non-GMS.
-The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps and OpenStreetMap).
+The same app works without changing a single line of code, supporting multiple map provider implementations (Google Maps , Mapbox, OpenStreetMap, Azure Maps).

 <div align="center">